Medically reviewed by Drugs.com. Last updated on Jul 1, 2022.

 Monitoring for Laboratory Abnormalities

-In addition to those laboratory tests normally required for monitoring patients with multiple sclerosis, complete blood and differential white blood cell counts, platelet counts and blood chemistries, including liver function tests, are recommended at regular intervals (one, three, and six months) following introduction of Extavia therapy, and then periodically thereafter in the absence of clinical symptoms.
+In addition to those laboratory tests normally required for monitoring patients with MS, complete blood and differential white blood cell counts, platelet counts, and blood chemistries, including liver function tests, are recommended at regular intervals (one, three, and six months) following introduction of Extavia therapy, and then periodically thereafter in the absence of clinical symptoms.

 The following serious adverse reactions are discussed in more details in other sections of labeling: